aswinvk28/cpp-performance-math-problems/README.md

 # TPCC QSR model

-The Ternary Point Configuration Calculus (TPCC) model for Navier Stokes relation is determined by the potential term.
+The Ternary Point Configuration Calculus (TPCC) model for Navier Stokes relation is determined by the intervals.

 ```mathematica